andreaestandia/geospatial-oxford2025/README.md

 We provide a Quarto file with code and instructions for the assignment.
 The practical is self-contained and provides all the information you need then to tackle the assignment described below for the assessed coursework.

-The Quarto file for the practical can be found in this repository or here: https://canvas.ox.ac.uk/courses/296021/modules#module_503924
+The Quarto file `practical.qmd` for the practical can be found in this repository or here: https://canvas.ox.ac.uk/courses/296021/modules#module_503924

 Don't forget to download the species distribution from the `data/raw` folder or from `Canvas`.